brillout/wildcard-api/docs/rpc.draft.md

 # RPC vs REST/GraphQL

-In this document,
-we illustrate the following rule of thumb:
+In this document, we illustrate the differences between RPC and REST/GraphQL in the context of web development.

-- Is your API consumed by third parties?
-Use REST/GraphQL.
-- Is your API consumed by yourself?
-Use REST/GraphQL.
+> **TL;DR**
+> - RPC is schemaless whereas REST/GraphQL has a schema.
+> - A schema is about decoupling frontend and backend.
+> - For a frontend and a backend developed hand-in-hand, RPC is simpler and more powerful.

 - [What is RPC]()
 - [Schema vs Schemaless]()